 AUTHORIZATION: Rivers and Harbors Act of 1927 (P.L.
 69-560), modified in 1938 (P.L.
 75-685).

-DESCRIPTION: This navigation asset is located on the southeasterly shore of Staten Island, Richmond County, NY about 13 miles by water south of the Battery, New York City; and provides for a channel, 10 ft. deep, 150 ft. wide, from deep water in Lower New York Bay to the entrance of the harbor in the vicinity of the present westerly end of Crooks Point, thence of same depth and width along the west side of the harbor.
+DESCRIPTION: This navigation asset is located on the southeasterly shore of Staten Island, Richmond County, NY about 13 miles by water south of the Battery, New York City; and provides for a channel, 10 feet deep, 150 feet wide, from deep water in Lower New York Bay to the entrance of the harbor in the vicinity of the present westerly end of Crooks Point, thence of same depth and width along the west side of the harbor.
 Length of the channel is approximately 1.9 miles.
-An anchorage area, 8 ft. deep covers 138 acres inside the harbor.
+An anchorage area, 8 feet deep covers 138 acres inside the harbor.